sg893052/sonic-buildimage/system/system-ready.md

 ### 1.1.1 Functional Requirements
 System Readiness:
 - Identify the host systemd services
-- Introduce a new json file and HOST_SERVICE table in CONFIG_DB to include the host services.
-- FEATURE table already exists for all docker app services.
 - Sysmonitor to check system status of all the service units from the above tables[FEATURE,HOST_SERVICE] & the Port ready status and then show and post 'FULL SYSTEM READY' status in the STATE_DB.
   In parallel, need to explore if monit can offload these activities from sysmonitor.
   Service status Details: